Provincial COVID-19 Measures

 Transit is committed to operating based on the advertised schedule under normal operating conditions.
 Sometimes due to outside influences such as: inclement weather and road conditions, construction and traffic, buses may run late and at times possibly miss connections.

-In order to better assist our customers in making those connections Transit operators are allowed to request another bus to hold during peak times as long as it does not negatively impact the overall efficiency of the routes.
+In order to better assist our customers in making those connections Operators are allowed to request another bus to hold during peak times as long as it does not negatively impact the overall efficiency of the routes.

 In order to ensure this, some rules exist.
 Operators are allowed to request holds weekdays between 5:45 a.m. and 6:45 p.m. if the request does not impact the holding bus for more than five minutes (this includes the time required for the unloading and loading of passengers).
 Commuter buses are also limited on requesting holds until they have crossed either Broadmoor and Baseline on route to Bethel Transit Terminal, or Highway 216 and the Sherwood Park Freeway on route to Ordze Transit Centre.